 One of the best and worst races I’ve had in a long time.

 That day was all about mental toughness.
 I could have easily given up.
 But I didn’t and was rewarded for it.
 It’s a knife’s edge and I really surprised myself at how deep I could dig while I was suffering.

 Cycle training for mental toughness is one of the critical parts of our training program.
 The first important thing is that when you train really hard it toughens you up mentally.
 When you are in a race or just riding with your buddies socially, you are more prepared in dealing with the intense racing situations like attacks, breakaways, hill climbs and sprints.
 Mental toughness is all about not giving up too soon.

-While it won’t convert you from a D grader to an A grader overnight or have you become the alpha rider in your local rides, it will help you in those brief moments when you don’t think you are capable to continue when in actual fact you are physically able to.
+While it won’t convert you from a D grade to an A grade overnight or have you become the alpha rider in your local rides, it will help you in those brief moments when you don’t think you are capable to continue when in actual fact you are physically able to.

 Here are some pointers:

-- When it’s really tough focus on relaxing, get in control of your breathing and relax your face.
+- When it’s really tough to focus on relaxing, get in control of your breathing and relax your face.
 You’ll be amazed at how this reduces your perceived suffering.

-- In many cases once the bunch gets over a short punchy climb they will usually back it off a bit.
+- In many cases, once the bunch gets over a short punchy climb they will usually back it off a bit.
 Focus on getting to the top of the climb and nothing else.
 Just like a sprint finish to the top, give it 100%.
 By having this short term goal you will surprise yourself at how many climbs you can get over with the bunch using this tactic.
-Even if you loose a few meters you can put it in the big chain ring and push a little to get back on the bunch as they are coasting downhill.
+Even if you lose a few meters you can put it in the big chainring and push a little to get back on the bunch as they are coasting downhill.